-We are an association of disobedient climate justice groups from NRW, who on the one hand carry the fight against RWE from the villages into the cities and on the other hand we stand on the side of the people when RWE wants to continue with the destruction.
-We consider ourselves as part of the resistance in Lützerath und stand together with various other groups against the destruction of RWE, their capitalist logic and the thereby accelerated climate crisis.
+We are an alliance of disobedient climate justice groups who carry the fight against RWE from the villages into the cities and stand on the side of the people in the Rhineland when RWE wants to continue with the destruction.
+We see ourselves as part of the resistance in Lützerath and stand together with the various other actors and activists against the destruction of RWE, its capitalist profit logic and the climate crisis it is driving forward.

 What you can do

 You can liven up the place in Lützerath together with many people.
 Helping hands are needed everywhere.
 You can support the structures e.g. with repro-work, from awareness to setting up tents.
 And you can learn a lot of new ways for blockade possibilities and build them yourself.
 There are many ways to join and support, just as there are different people.
 So be a part of Lützerath Lebt and come by, whether for 1 day, 1 week, 1 month or until we have saved Lützerath and thus stopped the Garzweiler II open pit mine.
 We need every single one of you to resist on site, to stop RWE and to teach the government a lesson.

 Even if you can’t or only partially come to Lützerath to be directly on site, there are plenty of opportunities to bring the fight for Lützerath to your town or village!
 Get yourselvesMobilization Material in Lützerath and distribute it in your towns, go postering, paint transpis and hang them up, organize an event and hold our Mobi-Presentation or keep the police busy.
 If you want to share your actions and stay up to date yourself you can do so in the Lützi-Ticker.
 There are various possibilities and as always: Together we are stronger therefore, if not yet happened, look for Climate Justice Group in your Area, organize yourselves and plan for example a common journey to Lützerath!

 By train you can get to 3 nearby stations: